mavanish/mavanish.github.io/_pages/openings.md

 author_profile: true
 ---

-We welcome inquiries from motivated researchers and students who would like to join our group.
-If any of the opportunities below resonate with your background and interests, please email Avanish Mishra with your CV and a short note on how you would like to contribute.
+We are actively recruiting at multiple levels.
+If one of the opportunities below matches your expertise, please email Avanish Mishra your CV and a short cover letter.
+Be sure to include the position you are targeting in the subject line so we can route your inquiry quickly.

 ## Postdoc positions

-- Ideal for scholars with expertise in quantum chemistry, materials modeling, or machine-learning techniques for scientific discovery.
+- Focus on quantum chemistry, advanced materials modeling, and machine-learning accelerated discovery.
-- Opportunities to lead collaborative projects and mentor junior group members.
+- Expect to co-lead projects, collaborate across institutions, and mentor students in the group.
+- Funding is available for immediate starts; please mention your earliest availability.

 ## Graduate positions

-- Designed for students who want to tackle theory- and computation-driven research problems in materials science and quantum technologies.
-- Support is available for both PhD and MS students interested in interdisciplinary collaborations.
+- Suitable for PhD or MS students with a strong interest in theory-driven and computational research.
+- Opportunities to work on interdisciplinary projects that bridge quantum technologies and materials science.
+- Please share any prior research experience or publications when you reach out.

 ## Undergraduate positions

-- Great for students looking for hands-on experience in computational materials science and data-driven discovery.
+- Ideal for students seeking hands-on experience in computational materials research.
-- Projects can be tailored to independent study, senior theses, or summer research opportunities.
+- Projects can be shaped into independent studies, theses, or summer research appointments.
+- Let us know your programming background and time commitment preferences.